avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 ONT_bin.7	d__Bacteria;p__Bacteroidota;c__Bacteroidia;o__Bacteroidales;f__Bacteroidaceae;g__Bacteroides;s__Bacteroides intestinalis_A	97.03
 ONT_bin.8	d__Bacteria;p__Bacteroidota;c__Bacteroidia;o__Bacteroidales;f__Tannerellaceae;g__Parabacteroides;s__Parabacteroides distasonis	98.42
 ```
-Most of the MAGs have a closest refrence species in the database with ANI values > 97 %, so we can say that these are the same bacterial species.
-And all of them are human associated bacteria....
+*Most of the MAGs have the closest reference species in the database with ANI values > 97 %, so we can say that these MAGs are the same bacterial species as those previously described in the database.
+And all of them seem to be human gut-associated bacteria...*

 ### We have now all the imputs for DRAM.
 Let's see what does DRAM need to run.

-1. DRAM is installed as a conda environment we need to activate first:
+1. DRAM is installed as a conda environment we need to activate this first:

 ```bash
 [bio326-21-0@login MAGs_gtdbk.dir]$ module load Miniconda3